Elisa-Delannoy/42-Webserv/README.md

-the webserv which is used to webserved the serv
+the webserv which is used to webserv the serv